 3/30/2020 UPDATE: Based on the last 24 hours the fatality increase from COVID19 was 12%, which was what I used here on 3/15/2020 for this article's original post for estimating how fast ICU beds can fill up in any hospital.
 Math, and knowledge is power to prepare.
 "Fear is a reaction, courage is a decision."
 Winston Churchill

 The Rule of 70?
 Maybe you are not a science person.
 Maybe more business, finance, and accounting, or more in the arts and theatre.
 Maybe you are in the trades or other technologies or the culinary arts.
 Maybe you are familiar with getting a mortgage, or the stock market, bonds, and compound interest?
-Well, then you may already be familiar with the Rule of 70, and you may already understand what I am writing about in the rest of this article.
-Why the United States and many other countries can be in the same state where Italy is now in less than two more weeks.
-Hospital beds full of COVID19 patients, mostly older, some younger, smokers, vapers, those with pre-existing conditions like asthma, heart disease, or diabetes.
+Well, then you may already be familiar with the Rule of 70, which can show how the United States and many other countries can find themselves overwhelmed by ICU patients in the space of just one or two weeks.
 Not just all the hospital's ICU beds, but all of its beds.
 Why social distancing and isolation is essential now, without cheating and going to clubs, concerts, restaurants or large gatherings.

 The result is what is being experienced now in Italy, a very modern country with a very modern and well-equipped health care system on par with the United States.
 Italy, in retrospect, did not enforce social distancing, they left it to be voluntary and many people traveled, went on vacations, went to clubs and restaurants and spread COVID19 even faster.
 If you feel quite fine now while you are reading this, you may still have COVID19 but be asymptomatic for up to two weeks.
 At this time you and I could be potentially spreading it to others at home and at work.
 The "bomb" of patients will be seeded and then suddenly and exponentially explode in our hospitals in a few weeks.